ilkerol/dashymobile/README.md

 4. Install dependencies: `flutter pub get`
 5. Run the app: `flutter run`

+### Platform Support

+This application is officially developed and maintained for **Android**.
+The codebase is written in Flutter and is largely platform-independent.
+An iOS version is technically possible, but would require a contributor with a macOS machine and an Apple Developer account to build, test, and maintain it.
+Community contributions for an iOS version are welcome!

 ---

 This project was created with the goal of providing a companion app for the amazing self-hosted dashboard, Dashy.